Seeing the forest and the tree: Building representations of both individual and collective dynamics with transformers: Methods

-Our model also provides a flexible framework to understand correspondences that might exist between channels in different recordings.
+Our model also provides a flexible framework for identifying correspondences that might exist between channels in different recordings.
+For instance, in the case of neural recordings, we can use \ours to find correspondence across neurons in different recording sessions.
 Recall that for each individual time-series $X^{(i)} \in \R^{T}$, our model builds a representation space of size $\widehat{Z}^{(i)} \in \R^{T \times M}$.
-To characterize the similarity across different individual time-series in our datasets, we pass many samples through the encoder to estimate the distribution of $\widehat{Z}^{(i)} \in \R^{T \times M}$.
+To characterize the similarity across different channels, we pass many samples through the individual encoder to estimate the distribution of $\widehat{Z}^{(i)} \in \R^{T \times M}$.
 We denote this distribution of individual $i$ as $R_i$.